-There are two common ways we will build symplectic spaces from other symplectic spaces: conjugation and summation.
+There are two common ways to build new symplectic spaces from old ones: conjugation and summation.
 Given a symplectic form $\omega$ on $V$, we may define its \define{conjugate} symplectic form $\overline\omega = - \omega$, and write the conjugate symplectic space $(V,\overline\omega)$ as $\overline V$.
-Given two symplectic vector spaces $(U, \nu),(V,\omega)$, we consider their direct sum $U \oplus V$ a symplectic vector space with the symplectic form $\nu+\omega$, and call this the \define{sum} of the two symplectic vector spaces.
+Given two symplectic vector spaces $(U, \nu),(V,\omega)$, we consider their direct sum $U \oplus V$ a symplectic vector space with the symplectic form $(\nu+\omega)\big((u,v),(u',v')\big) := \nu(u,u')+\omega(v,v')$, and call this the \define{sum} of the two symplectic vector spaces.
 Note that this is neither the product nor coproduct in the category of symplectic vector spaces and symplectic maps.

 The symplectic form provides a notion of orthogonal complement.
 Given a subspace $S$ of $V$, we define its \define{complement}